reohjs/HX101_Introduction-to-Cross-platform-Development-with-Haxe/content/development.md

  4. Make a merge request to the `submission` branch in the development repository.

- 5. Add the user as a member to the forked student repository.
+ 5. Add the student as a member to the forked student repository.

  6. Display a page of welcoming new student.

-After the sign up procedure, the student gain access to the course material in the course web site.
+After signing up, the student will gain access to the course material in the course web site.
 She can start learning from section 1.

 ## Graded Assignments